Protecting the Disability Vote

 • Is not connected to the internet.
 The machine does not store your choices.

-What to Expect on Election Day?
+What Should I Expect on Election Day?

-Where do I Go to Vote?
+Where Do I Go to Vote?

 • On Election Day, you must go to your polling place to vote.